How to Remove Chocolate Stains from Car Seats

 - Steam cleaner (optional)

-**Optional step: If you own a steam cleaner, it can be used on the chocolate stain to effectively remove it.
-Follow step o2 and 03 first because the high temperature of steam will quickly dissolve chocolate and create a mess.
+*Optional step: If you own a steam cleaner, it can be used on the chocolate stain to effectively remove it.
+Follow step 2 and 3 first, because the high temperature of steam will quickly dissolve chocolate and create a mess.
 Steam works wonders on all kinds of stains and will rejuvenate the appearance of your car upholstery.

-**Extra step: If the stain is still visible after treating it, follow step 04 through 06 again.
+*Extra step: If the stain is still visible after treating it, follow steps 4 through 6 again.

 That’s it!
-In 7 easy steps, you can get rid of chocolate stains on car seats.
+In 7 easy steps, you can remove chocolate stains from car seats.
 You can add car seat covers to your clean upholstery to prevent all types of staining, including chocolate, coffee, oil, grease, blood, mud, etc. The best practice is, of course, not eating inside the car.
 Also, don’t forget food inside the car.
 Imagine leaving a bar of chocolate on a hot day and the mess you will have to clean up!

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!